 - 3 tablespoons soy sauce

-- 2 tablespoons rice wine (or white wine)
+- 2 tablespoons rice wine or mirin White wine is good too.

-- 2 tablespoons honey (or 3 tablespoons corn syrup)
+- 2 tablespoons honey or 3 tablespoons corn syrup or oligodang (올리고당)

 - 1 tablespoon sesame oil